 When bees, wasps, and hornets perceive themselves to be in danger they will sting their attackers.
 This sting is painful, but under most circumstances still able to be treated at home.
 There are a number of old wives’ tales on how best to treat a bee, wasp, or hornet sting but some of these methods can help more than harm.
 A few simple steps are all it takes to best treat this sting and ensure that it heals quickly.

-Above all else the patient should be watched for signs of anaphylaxis.
+Above all else, the victim of a bee or wasp sting should be watched for signs of anaphylaxis.
 A percentage of people are severely allergic to insect venom and this reaction could be life-threatening.
 Keep watch for trouble breathing, severe reddening or swelling of skin, nausea or vomiting, a tight feeling in the throat, a rapid heartbeat, dizziness, or loss of consciousness.
 If the person who has been stung exhibits these signs, they should be taken to a hospital as quickly as possible.

 Call us at (702)385-1269

 or click the button, and we’ll call you back in minutes!